mristin/bimprove-scenarios/crane_guidance/scenario.md

 ## Test Cases

-Please see the test cases of <scenarioref name="on-site_logistics" />.
+Please see the test cases of <scenarioref name="logistics" />.

 ## Acceptance Criteria

-Please see the acceptance criteria of <scenarioref name="on-site_logistics" />.
+Please see the acceptance criteria of <scenarioref name="logistics" />.